 - Supplement with 25 – 100 micrograms daily

-- Supplement with 1000 micrograms once per week
+- Supplement with 1000 micrograms twice per week

 If relying on fortified foods, be sure to read the nutrition facts label to determine the amount as not all vegan products nor nutritional yeast are fortified with vitamin B12.
 If you have concerns about your vitamin levels, ask your doctor for a blood test and work with a registered dietitian nutritionist to develop an individualized nutrition plan.
 There are many registered dietitians with vegetarian nutrition expertise you can turn to.